meet our doctors

 Karen Fisher, DVM

-Dr. Fisher has worked with Animal Eye Care for 8 years.
+Dr. Fisher has worked with Animal Eye Care for 10 years.
 She graduated from NCSU College of Veterinary Medicine and did a rotating small animal Internship with the Veterinary Specialty Hospital group in Cary and Raleigh.
 She completed her Residency training in 2017 at Animal Eye care and is now an Associate Veterinarian at our Cary office.

 Jennifer Fontenelle, DVM

 Diplomate, American College of Veterinary OphthalmologistsClinic(s): Cary, NC